juliancameron79/evcn/README.md

 ### Wireframes/Mockups

-Please find paper and pen initial wireframe design <a href="wireframe/initial-wireframe-design.jpg">here</a>.
+Please find paper and pen initial wireframe design <a href="wireframe-mockups/initial-wireframe-design.jpg">here</a>.

-Please find paper and pen mockup design <a href="wireframes/mockup-design.jpg">here</a>.
+Please find paper and pen mockup design <a href="wireframes-mockups/mockup-design.jpg">here</a>.

 ## Features

 ### Existing Features

 EVCN is a super easy cluster free site.
-The site is a one page site, broken up into three main sections, About EVCN Map and Contact Us
+The site is a one page site, broken up into three main sections, Landing page EVCN Map and Contact Us

-#### About
+#### Home

-Eye catching about section providing a brief overview of what the site has to offer.
+Eye catching landing page providing a brief overview of what the site has to offer.

 #### EVCN Map